yashpatel5400/CurveTorch/README.md

 #### Why CurveTorch ?
 CurveTorch
-* Provides a modular and easily extensible interface for composing Bayesian optimization primitives, including probabilistic models, acquisition functions, and optimizers.
+* Provides a modular and easily extensible interface for self-tuning optimizer
 * Harnesses the power of PyTorch, including auto-differentiation, native support for highly parallelized modern hardware (e.g. GPUs) using device-agnostic code, and a dynamic computation graph.